-A PBO operates a home at which it cares for orphaned children.
-The PBO has a hall which is used for social and other functions for the residents.
+A home caring for orphaned children has a hall which is used for social and other functions for the residents.
 During the year of assessment under review the hall was let occasionally for a total of 48 days.

-The 48 days during which the hall was let represents 13,2% of the total usage for the year (48 / 365 × 100).
+The 48 days during which the hall was let represents 13,2% of the total usage for the year (48 / 365×100).
 The balance of 86,8% represents the days when the hall was used for conducting PBAs.
-This usage means that substantially the whole of the hall (85% or more), was used to conduct PBAs.
+This means that substantially the whole of the hall, namely, more than 85%, was used to conduct PBAs.